 “Your Handbook is one of the greatest things I have ever seen.”

 Product Designer at Toptal

-Such as the Handbook, our work methodology is never (nor will it ever be) set in stone.
+As with the Handbook, our work methodology is never (nor will it ever be) set in stone.
 But again, noting each one of those processes down helped us secure cross-project, company-wide unity, and proficiency.
 And it really did!

-Actually, it became particularly mind-relieving – for one reason or another – when Designers or Developers gotta jump in-between projects or take over somebody else's work.
+Actually, it became particularly mind-relieving – for one reason or another – when Designers or Developers gotta jump in between projects or take over somebody else's work.

 The same can be said about Notion PM Guidelines and the way we deal with Project Management, using Notion as the main tool to manage our Projects and Products.